fvaamonde/BlackJack/README.md

 ## Usage

-To get started with the game, from terminal node index.js
+To get started with the game, from terminal type: npm i, then node index.js

 ## Betting